senacor/cloud-native-training/README.md

 ### Required Installations

-For this training you will need the following software installed on your system
+For this training you will need the following software installed on your system.
+Download and install them:

 * Docker (for Mac, PC, Linux, ...), see https://docs.docker.com/install/
 * Minikube, see https://kubernetes.io/docs/tasks/tools/install-minikube/
 * Virtualbox, see https://www.virtualbox.org/

-Make sure that you have the newest versions of these tools, if you installed before.
+If you already have them installed, make sure that you have the newest versions of these tools, or update them if not.

-We recommend use minikube and virtualbox as this tried and tested with our examples, especially our istio examples can be tricky if you try that with other setups, e.g. by running kubernetes on docker.

 ### Setup Tasks